dsmiller95/CentairInterview/README.md

 ```

-This section of code creates a shrot array and sums up all of the elemets, then prints out the sum.
-It prints out '18' and a new line charachter when executed
+This section of code creates a short array and sums up all of the elements, then prints out the sum.
+It prints out '18' and a new line character when executed

 ---
 ###Question 2: